Cray-HPE/docs-csm/255-FIRMWARE-ACTION-SERVICE-FAS.md

 ```
 If the `firmwareVersion` from the FAS image matches the `fromFirmwareVersion` from the FAS action, the firmware is at the latest version and no update is needed.

-Using the imageID from the `cray images list` command above (in the example above it would be: `ff268e8a-8f73-414f-a9c7-737a34bb02fc`) add the following line to your action json file, replacing *IMAGEID* with the imageID:
+Using the imageID from the `cray images list` command above (in the example above it would be: `ff268e8a-8f73-414f-a9c7-737a34bb02fc`) add the following line to your action JSON file, replacing *IMAGEID* with the imageID:
 ```json
 "imageFilter": {
   "imageID":"IMAGEID",
   "overrideImage":true
 }
 ```
-Example actions json file with imageFilter added:
+Example actions JSON file with imageFilter added:
 ```json
 {
   "stateComponentFilter": {